top of page

 Combining all of the tools that they have learned so far, the Rhetoric Stage (ages 14-18) teaches students to express their own ideas as well as those of others, to use the logic found in an argument to its full advantage, and to apply their tools to exploration and understanding.
 The student will have the ability to state his or her ideas clearly, succinctly, and persuasively and be able to defend them logically and effectively.

 In a Classical Christian School, the main text that is used in all of these stages is the Bible.
 As the ultimate source of truth, all of this work is done and considered with reference to God's teachings.
+Other sound texts are used to further show truths and concepts.

 Much of present-day Classical Education is based on "The Lost Tools of Learning" by Dorothy Sayers.
 You are encouraged to read this short work here archive.org › details › sayers1948losttoolslearning.